US STOCKS-Wall St ends lower as Caterpillar, health stocks weigh

 NYSE declining issues outnumbered advancers on the NYSE by 1,816 to 1,235, for a 1.47-to-1 ratio; on the Nasdaq, 1,529 issues fell and 1,244 advanced, for a 1.23-to-1 ratio favoring decliners.

 The S&P 500 posted no new 52-week highs and 69 new lows; the Nasdaq recorded 25 new highs and 184 new lows.
-(Additional reporting by Tanya Agrawal in Bengaluru and Caroline Valetkevitch in New York; Editing by Bernadette Baum and Nick Zieminski)
+(Additional reporting By Tanya Agrawal in Bengaluru; Editing by Bernadette Baum and Nick Zieminski)